giuliapuntoit/CapsnetGoogleLandmark/README.md

 Small work to perform a comparison between CapsNet and traditional Convolutional Neural Networks on the Google Landmark Recognition Challenge.

+## Motivation

+This project was developed for the AIML (Artificial Intelligence and Machine Learning) course in Politecnico di Torino.

 ## Description

+* Code of Capsnet for the Google Landmark Recognition Challenge is in [capsnet](https://github.com/giuliapuntoit/CapsnetGoogleLandmark/blob/main/project_CapsNet.ipynb);
+* Code of CNNs for the Google Landmark Recognition Challenge is in [cnn](https://github.com/giuliapuntoit/CapsnetGoogleLandmark/blob/main/project_VGG16.ipynb).

-The detailed description of this project can be found in [comparison]().
+A detailed description of this project can be found in [comparison](https://github.com/giuliapuntoit/CapsnetGoogleLandmark/blob/main/AIML_projectfinal.pdf).

 ## Authors